 Learn more about Dr. Erin Frick here!

-Emily is a junior at Eckerd College majoring in Animal Studies and Communications, with a minor in Data Science.
+Emily is a Senior at Eckerd College majoring in Animal Studies, with minors in Communications and Data Science.
 She has worked with a wide range of species from otters to dolphins to polar bears, and has even had the pleasure of working with an elephant seal.
 In the future, she hopes to work with marine mammals through either research or training.

-Bradi is a junior at Eckerd College double majoring in Animal Studies and Music.
+Contact Information: gedonoghue@eckerd.eduBradi is a junior at Eckerd College double majoring in Animal Studies and Music.
 Her love for marine life grew through programs like Trainer for a Day and DolphinLab at Dolphin Research Center, where she gained valuable insights into conservation and research.
 This past summer, she served as a shift lead at a dog daycare, enhancing her leadership and animal care skills.
 Excited to begin volunteering at the Clearwater Marine Aquarium in February, Bradi is focused on developing her expertise in training and observation, all while aspiring to become a marine mammal specialist in the future.

 Gracie is a senior at Eckerd College majoring in Animal Studies and Psychology with a minor in Anthropology.
 She is very interested in behavior modification, which is why she loves doing research for the Clearwater Marine Aquarium projects.
 Gracie has completed two animal care and training internships with the Africa department at ZooTampa and at Island Dolphin Care in the Florida Keys.
 Her hopes are to become a marine or terrestrial mammal trainer and eventually get her PhD in comparative psychology or animal behavior.